 6. Kalihiwai Falls

-These crashing cascades are surrounded by lush green forests.
+These crashing cascades are surrounded by lush greenery and peaceful beauty.

-Kalihiwai Falls is located on the North Shore of Kauai, and are accessible by car.
+Kalihiwai Falls is located on the North Shore of Kauai and is accessible by car.

-And if you want to take a refreshing dip, head toward the lower falls.
+And if you want to take a refreshing swim, head toward the lower falls.
 There are great places for swimming and exploring behind the cascade!

 Book a private Kauai sightseeing tour.